-Should you seek personal truth or love?
+What is better?
+Should you try to find personal truth or love?
 If you pick the right one first, the other will follow naturally, but you lose them if you choose the wrong one first.
 Find out how to make the right choice.

-On the surface, seeking the spiritual path, our spiritual truth is an analytical choice.
-And, conversely seeking love is a choice we make with the heart.
+On the surface, it would seem that seeking truth is an analytical choice.
+And, conversely, seeking love is a choice we make with the heart.
 But, maybe these simple assumptions are incorrect.

-Should you seek a relationship on which to build happiness and fulfillment?
-Or, should you pursue a path of spiritual and self-development to find our “personal truth”?
-Can we do both, or do we need to choose between the two?
+Which is the correct path?
+Would it be better to seek a close, intimate relationship with one person on which to build our happiness and fulfillment?
+Or should you pursue a path of spiritual and self-development to find our “personal truth”?
+Is there a way that we can we do both, or do we need to choose one of the two?

 “Rather than love, than money, than faith, than fame, than fairness — give me truth.” — Emile Hirsch